Research and Development

 Metal 3D printing does not have this problem; making it possible to print in extremely hard materials, making it perfect for high wearing components

 Additive manufacturing can produce components of any hardness or shape.
-This has huge advantages when it comes to the creation of hard or high tensile parts.
+This has huge advantages when it comes to the creation of hard, high tensile or complex parts.

 Metal 3D printing has also come in favourable when tooling or parts are no longer available but are still needed.
 Such as parts of a jig, components for a vintage car or motorcycle and much more.
 Not only for advantage changes to product, but for need in industrial use.
 Amiga Engineering has implemented the new material of H13 Tool Steel, which is also known for use in the tool and dye or injection mould industries.
 Very durable and hard material; perfect for printing moulds.